 origin, derived from a place name where the original bearer resided or held land.
 In this instance, the surname derives from Viveros, a town located in the province of Albacete,

 .
 The origin of the place name derives from the Castilian term "vivero," meaning "nursery" or "fish farm," from the Latin "vivaria," thus perhaps indicating that the town was established near such a feature.

 .
 However, once the region of Portugal became an independent kingdom, the Viveiros surname became an important Portuguese family name.

-Another 353 words (25 lines of text) covering the year 1840 is included under the topic Early Viveiros History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Viveiros research.Another 99 words (7 lines of text) covering the year 1840 is included under the topic Early Viveiros History in all our PDF Extended History products and printed products wherever possible.